 Music is highly valued at Burlington Junior School.
 It is approached with energy and enthusiasm by all.
 Through listening to, and engaging with, an extensive repertoire of music, children develop their understanding of music and its place in the wider world.

 All children have a weekly music lesson, taught by a specialist music teacher.
-Listening, composing and performing are the three main strands of music teaching, and lessons incorporate numerous opportunities for singing and the use of percussion instruments.
+Listening, composing and performing are the three main strands of music teaching, and lessons incorporate numerous opportunities for singing and the use of instruments.
 During their time at school, every child will have the opportunity to learn a musical instrument alongside their classmates, currently being the recorder in Year 3 and the ukulele in Year 4.

 At the end of each unit of music there are opportunities to perform to the rest of the school, showcasing our new skills.
 In every year group, there is at least one performance to parents during the school year, including excerpts from Carmen the opera in Y5 and the Y6 production in the summer.